 James L. Wittliff, MD, PhD

 A distinguished investigator, inventor, and educator, Dr. Wittliff is director of the Institute for Molecular Diversity and Drug Design and professor of biochemistry and molecular biology at the University of Louisville.
 When he was based at the University of Rochester, he and his research team pioneered methods for purifying steroid hormone receptor proteins to study their relationships in human breast cancer.
 Dr. Wittliff was among the first investigators to discover that estrogen receptors serve as a biomarker predicting a patient's risk of recurrence and response to hormone therapy.
 When he moved to the University of Louisville to chair of the department of biochemistry, his research expanded to other endocrine-associated carcinomas.
 His team helped establish tamoxifen as adjuvant therapy for breast cancer and the use of receptor proteins as tissue biomarkers of a patient's prognosis and therapy response.
 Dr. Wittliff worked with DuPont NEN to develop the first tissue-based diagnostic kits for breast cancer to receive Food and Drug Administration approval for assessing estrogen and progestin receptors in biopsies in a standardized manner.
 His laboratory was designated the national reference facility by the National Cancer Institute for performing quality assurance of receptor testing and training courses for more than 400 laboratories worldwide conducting historic clinical trials.
 Dr. Wittliff and IA, Inc., patented receptor-based fiber-optic biosensors that detect endocrine-disrupting compounds in the environment.
 His work with Arcturus Applied Genomics on the genomics of human breast cancer using laser capture microdissection led to the development of a tumor marker database and biorepository.
 Dr. Wittliff was a member of a national panel that established guidelines for testing of estrogen and progestin receptors in human tissue biopsies.
-His awards include the University of Louisville President's Award for Career Achievements, the AACC Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research, and the American Cancer Society's Goldsmith Research Excellence Award.
+His awards include the University of Louisville President's Award for Career Achievements, the the Association for Diagnostics & Laboratory Medicine (ADLM) Award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research, and the American Cancer Society's Goldsmith Research Excellence Award.

 2001 Outstanding Contributions in a Selected Area of Research

-Dr. Larry J. Kricka, President of the American Association for Clinical Chemistry, recently announced that the Awards Committee has selected James L. Wittliff, PhD, FACB, distinguished investigator at the University of Louisville, as the recipient of the award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
+Dr. Larry J. Kricka, President of the Association for Diagnostics & Laboratory Medicine (formerly AACC), recently announced that the Awards Committee has selected James L. Wittliff, PhD, FACB, distinguished investigator at the University of Louisville, as the recipient of the award for Outstanding Contributions to Clinical Chemistry in a Selected Area of Research.
 Dr. Wittliff received an undergraduate degree in Chemistry and a PhD degree in Molecular Biology from the University of Texas at Austin, and a MS degree in Biochemistry at Louisiana State University, School of Medicine.
 His postdoctoral studies were conducted in the Biology Division of Oak Ridge National Laboratory in Tennessee.
 Before joining the University of Louisville in 1976 as Professor and Chairman of the Department of Biochemistry, he assisted in the development of the Cancer Center at the University of Rochester, where he was Director of the Section on Endocrine Biochemistry and a member of the Department of Biochemistry.